dur-randir/mips-binaries/README.md

-This is a collection of statically linked binaries and libraries for a MIPS based router RT-N56U Wi-Fi router running Padavan firmware (https://bitbucket.org/padavan/rt-n56u).
+This is a collection of (almost) statically linked binaries and libraries for a MIPS based Wi-Fi router RT-N56U running Padavan firmware (https://bitbucket.org/padavan/rt-n56u).

+uClibc and libgcc may be linked dynamically.

 ## compilation notes